Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Introduction

 \section{Introduction}

 Consider that one wishes to control a system defined by a nonlinear time-dependent Partial Differential Equation (PDE).
-Moreover, the control decisions are mixed continuous-discrete, introducing additional nonconvexity to the problem.
+Moreover, the control decisions include both continuous and discrete variables; the presence of discrete variables induces a nonconvex feasible set and hence additional nonconvexity in the optimization problem.
 In addition, the control is intended to be performed in real-time, that is, with control decisions algorithmically computed within a short time frame.
 Finally, some quantities that influence the dynamics or the desired output of the system are uncertain.
 These uncertainties have probabilistic forecasts, and decisions must be made with this uncertainty in mind, whether by targeting an expectation of the desired outcome and/or a quantity representing risk aversion.

 Such a problem arises in a number of applications.
 A prominent example is in hydrology, as in the operation of a dam or network of dams in service of generating hydropower to meet energy demand, which can subside or surge in real time.
 So far, nonlinear control algorithms have been developed applying a nonlinear hydropower production function (e.g.,~\cite{hamann2015coordinated}) as well as empirical studies on, e.g., efficiency~\cite{zheng2013evaluation}.
 However, being able to successfully incorporate accurate models of the river flow, together with important physical (e.g., environmental) constraints, can facilitate a more realistic model and thus more simultaneously efficient and reliable operation.